runticm/tq-work/README.md

 Select Cluster getting-started
 On Task bar select task
 Expand under Containers hello-world
-Take external link adress and here is our code which is builded from scratch
+Take external link address and here is our deployment which is builded from scratch
+On top of that we go POMJENI
 	:) Hello world (: